fermyon/developer/content/api/hub/sample_kv_in_typescript.md

 ---

-This sample shows how to use all of the different Key/Value functions in typescript, including how to decode results, trap errors in a `try/catch`, and work with JSON.
+This sample shows how to use all of the different [Key/Value functions](https://developer.fermyon.com/spin/kv-store-api-guide) in TypeScript, including how to decode results, trap errors in a `try/catch`, and work with JSON.

 This will help you get started with KV storage either locally using `spin up` or in Fermyon Cloud using `spin deploy`.